Dota 2 esports betting guide

 • To win at least 1 map: Often a team will be expected to win heavily in Dota 2 and you can find some nice odds on teams to snatch an upset win on one map.

 • Race to Kills: Usually this Dota 2 bet type will be based on one map.
-For instance it might be Team A v Team B and their might be a price for every 5 kills.
+For instance it might be Team A v Team B and there might be a price for every 5 kills.

-Major Dota 2 events in 2024
+Major Dota 2 events in 2025

-Dota 2 is still one of the biggest esports on the planet in 2024 and there are some great events to look forward to, including many that are part of the Dota Pro Circuit.
+Dota 2 is still one of the biggest esports on the planet in 2025 and there are some great events to look forward to, including many that are part of the Dota Pro Circuit.
 We examine some of the key Dota 2 betting events happening this year.

 Dota 2 overview and origins